investindex/Vocab/README.md

 Mr. Bogle responded by creating the first S&P 500 index fund.
 The wails and gnashing of teeth continued even as Bogle's new fund went on to prove his theories in the real world. ...

-But increasingly over the past four decades the truth of Bogle's"
+But increasingly over the past four decades the truth of Bogle's idea has been repeatedly confirmed."

 &nbsp;